North Cornwall · EX23 · Cornwall Council North

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Bude, that work is shaped by the place itself — Bude is the principal town of the far north coast, with a Victorian sea pool, broad surf beaches at Summerleaze and Crooklets, and a Conservation Area covering the canal and the older town centre, with a building stock that leans toward Victorian seaside houses and Edwardian villas.
+Working in Bude means starting from the EX23 context — Bude is the principal town of the far north coast, with a Victorian sea pool, broad surf beaches at Summerleaze and Crooklets, and a Conservation Area covering the canal and the older town centre, with a building stock that leans toward Victorian seaside houses and post-war estates.

 - Conservation Area